-Use Cases of skilful AR staging in everyday life (selection)
+Use Cases of AR-concepts (selection)

 AR approaches in PR

-Especially in live relations AR solutions are convincing and stay in the minds of the target group.
-Whether it is a product launch or an event: AR brings products and brands to life, creates a special experience and lasting memories, for example through photos with specific filters and backgrounds, which are staged especially for the customer, the product or event and react interactively.
+Especially in live relations AR solutions are convincing and stay in the mind of the target group.
+Whether it is a product launch or an event: AR brings products and brands to life, creates a special experience and lasting memories, for example through photos with specific filters and backgrounds, which are staged especially for the the product or event and react interactively.
 Likewise, the product itself can be visualized live by AR technology and individually staged by the target group or media partners.
 A story is no longer told, but created together with the target group!
 Storytelling becomes storydoing and listeners become actors!
 In addition to filters, QR codes or special apps are also used in marketing.
 In the tourism industry, press trips could be enriched with interesting information and elements that can be visually accessed at any time and any place via QR codes, apps or even AR glasses.
-In this way, media partners get to know the destination in a playful and individual way, for example in the form of a rally – based on the Pokemón Go search.
+In this way, media partners get to know the destination in a playful and individual way, for example in form of a rally – based on the Pokemón Go search.

 We summarize: The extension of reality and digital interaction arouse emotions, provide fun and have a lasting memory value.
 This effect makes AR extremely interesting in PR, marketing and journalism.
 We are also inspired by the unlimited possibilities of AR solutions…Be curious, we have some ideas in the petto!